 If a trainer tells you in broad terms that training with treats/without any force (sometimes referred to as ‘cookie training’) does not work, then in broad terms, he or she is wrong.

-There are many examples of dogs trained to high levels in some disciplines, using treats and little if any force.
 There is even a Field Trial Champion now who was trained using only force-free methods.

 This said though, there may be some logical reasoning behind your trainer’s disbelief depending on his ‘field of interest’.